microfarad-de/inetbox2mqtt/README.md

 > **Tip:** On iOS devices, create a home screen shortcut for the dashboard URL.
 Opening it this way gives it a more native app appearance, hiding the Safari address bar and navigation buttons.

+**Note:** The Node-Red dashboard is also acessible via the VRM portal through to the "Venus OS Large" menu at https://vrm.victronenergy.com.

 ## Bring-Up

 Once the hardware is connected, you will need to pair the Truma CP Plus control panel with the new setup.

+1. Reboot the Raspbery Pi by calling `reboot`

+2. Stop the inetbox2mqtt service:

+    ```bash
+    svc -d /service/inetbox2mqtt
+    ```

-1. Disconnect any existing iNet Box, and navigate to **RESET > PR SET** on your CP Plus to initialize it without the iNet Box.
+3. Disconnect any existing iNet Box, and navigate to **RESET > PR SET** on your CP Plus to initialize it without the iNet Box.

-2. Go to the **INDEX** menu to confirm that the following two entries appear:
+4. Go to the **INDEX** menu to confirm that the following two entries appear:

     - `TRUMA: Hx.00.nn`
     - `CPplus: Cy.0z.00`

-3. Start the inetbox2mqtt service:
+5. Start the inetbox2mqtt service:

     ```bash
-    /etc/init.d/inetbox2mqtt start
+    svc -u /service/inetbox2mqtt
     ```

-4. Connect the LIN bus cable to the inetbox2mqtt setup and repeat the initialization process.
+6. Connect the LIN bus cable to the inetbox2mqtt setup and repeat the initialization process.
 You should now see three entries in the **INDEX** menu:

     - `TRUMA: Hx.00.nn`
     - `CPplus: Cy.0z.00`
     - `inetbox: T23.70.0`

+7. Check the log by calling:

+    ```bash
+    cat /var/log/inetbox2mqtt/current | tai64nlocal
+    ```

-5. Check `/var/log/inetbox2mqtt` for output like this:
+    to see output like this:
     ```text
     2025-04-29 20:57:30,833 [connect] INFO: Detected cpython 3.8.18.final.0 on port: linux
     2025-04-29 20:57:30,840 [connect] INFO: MQTT Port is switched to port: 1883